octopus-network/oyster/tutorial/README.md

 Hardhat is a Node project that uses the [Ethers.js](https://docs.ethers.org/v6/) library to interact with the blockchain.
 You can also use Ethers.js with Hardhat's tool to create scripts to do things like deploy contracts.

-To deploy `MintableERC20.sol`, you can write a simple script.
+To deploy the smart contract, you can write a simple script.
 You can create a new directory for the script and name it `scripts`:

 ```
 mkdir scripts